CM602: Can Neutrinos be treated as tiny single Photon Hoops?

 Suppose we assume that neutrinos are single photon hoops of similar size to an atomic nucleus, and will only be diverted in their track if they come up against a nucleus -- if not, they will pass straight through the atom's electron cloud.
 If this electron cloud has 100,000 times the diameter of the nucleus, its effective cross-section will be greater by the square of this number.

-So the photon hoop has only one chance in 1,000,000,000 of getting close to the nucleus as it passes through an atom.
+So the photon hoop has only one chance in 1,000,000,000 (one in a billion) of getting close to the nucleus as it passes through an atom.
 Moreover, to be detectable, it may need to strike the nucleus head-on.
 At even a slight angle, it may be just diverted off in a new direction.

 This provides an explanation of why neutrinos are so hard to detect.
 Working neutrino detectors have been built, but because the events they detect are of very low energy, they must be deep underground to shield them from cosmic rays and odd radioactive particles from the enclosing rock.
 Here is a description of one such detector .